bitdaric/bitdaric/doc/build-unix.md

 	sudo apt-get install libboost-all-dev libdb5.1-dev libdb5.1++-dev

+for Ubuntu 17 later or Debian 9 and later also install:

+	sudo apt-get install libssl1.0-dev libboost-all-dev libdb-dev libdb++-dev

 	Note that if you have Berkeley DB 4.8 packages installed (i.e. for other wallet software), they are incompatible with the packages for 5.1.
 You will have to manually download 5.1 from